mpelchat04/superpoint_graph/README.md

 # Large-scale Point Cloud Semantic Segmentation with Superpoint Graphs

-This is the official PyTorch implementation of the papers:
+This is a PyTorch implementation of the papers:

 *Large-scale Point Cloud Semantic Segmentation with Superpoint Graphs* <http://arxiv.org/abs/1711.09869>